Prerequisites: API key and an agent configured with webhook settings.

 Inbound Call Webhook

 webhooks.inbound_call runs before an inbound phone call starts.
-Use it to personalize a call with dynamic_variables.
+Use it to personalize a call with dynamic_variables and optional agent_overrides. dynamic_variables can be referenced by both the runtime prompt and greeting.
 Do not use it to route a call to a different agent.

 Configuration